AustralianCancerDataNetwork/auscatverse/guides/SIMULATION.md

 This guide assumes you are using some sort of Virtual Machine (VM running an Ubuntu Operating System).
 In fact, the system doesn't need to be a Virtual Machine at all, it could be a desktop or laptop computer running Ubuntu.

-If your system is no running Ubuntu, you are still able to follow this guide.
-However you will likely need to explore the Docker documentation in the [Install Docker](#install-docker) step below to determine how to best install Docker for you operating system.
+If your system is not running Ubuntu, you are still able to follow this guide.
+However you will likely need to explore the Docker documentation in the [Install Docker](#install-docker) step below to determine how to best install Docker for your operating system.
 Once installed you can follow the remaining instructions in the guide.

 ### NECTAR Cloud